 By Location:

 To select candidates in a particular location, select the “Location” menu — this will present a search field where you can type in and select the location of candidates.
-Then adjust the “Distance (miles)” to indicate how far outside of this area you’d like to see candidates.
+Then adjust the “Distance (miles or kilometers)” to indicate how far outside of this area you’d like to see candidates.

 For example, this selection is for actors within 50 miles of New York City: